evolution-linux/evolution-docs/src/config/date-time.md

 ## Hardware clock

-By default, the hardware clock in Void is stored as UTC.
-Windows does not use UTC by default, and if you are dual-booting, this will conflict with Void.
-You can either change Windows to use UTC, or change Void Linux to use `localtime` by setting the `HARDWARECLOCK` variable in `/etc/rc.conf`:
+By default, the hardware clock in EvolutionOS is stored as UTC.
+Windows does not use UTC by default, and if you are dual-booting, this will conflict with EvolutionOS.
+You can either change Windows to use UTC, or change EvolutionOS Linux to use `localtime` by setting the `HARDWARECLOCK` variable in `/etc/rc.conf`:

 ```